eladrich/pyrallis/README.md

 The best way to understand the full `pyrallis` API is through examples, let's get started!

-###  🐲 1/5 `pyrallis.ArgumentParser` for `dataclass` Parsing 🐲
+###  🐲 1/5 `pyrallis.parse` for `dataclass` Parsing 🐲

-Creation of an argparse configuration is really simple, just use `pyrallis.ArgumentParser` on your predefined dataclass.
+Creation of an argparse configuration is really simple, just use `pyrallis.parse` on your predefined dataclass.

 ```python
 from dataclasses import dataclass, field